Hokitika Clock Tower: History

 In his role as mayor, Michel asked mayors of other West Coast boroughs to also declare Friday, 14 February 1902 a public holiday and the mayors of the boroughs of Brunner, Ross, Greymouth, and Kumara did so.
 When Seddon arrived in Hokitika, his first official action was to drive the first pile for the railway bridge over the Hokitika River so that the railway could be extended south; what became known as the Ross Branch would reach Ross in 1909.
 Immediately afterwards, Seddon laid the foundation stone for what was then known as the Westland War Memorial.
 This was done as a full Masonic ceremony, with Seddon as Acting Grand Master representing the Grand Lodge of New Zealand.
 Both ceremonies were held in driving rain but there was a "very large attendance" by Westland people.
 As was usual at the time, the funds for the memorial were fundraised, and Louisa Jane Seddon (the premier's wife) had raised NZ£70 from ex-West Coasters who were living in the country's capital, Wellington.

 It took more than a year to erect the monument.
 In the meantime, Edward VII had his coronation in August 1902 and it was decided to also designate the memorial in honour of this event.
 It shares the dual function of a Boer War memorial and commemoration of Edward VII's coronation with memorials in Whanganui, Greymouth, Motueka, and Ashburton.
-The other New Zealand memorial that, in addition, also commemorates peace, is in Marton.
+The other New Zealand memorial that also commemorates peace, is in Marton.
 The clock tower was unveiled on 3 June 1903 (the birthday of the Prince of Wales, George Frederick Ernest Albert), with perfect weather and a crowd of 5,000 onlookers; over 3,000 of them arrived by train.
 The mayor of Hokitika Borough, Michel, spoke first, followed by the unveiling of the clock tower by Seddon's wife.
 Seddon himself then addressed the crowd with a long speech.
 Brief speeches were then given by Arthur Clifton (chairman of Westland County), Arthur Guinness (member of the House of Representatives for the Grey electorate), James Holmes (a Hokitika resident and member of the Legislative Council), and Major General James Babington (a Boer War veteran who at the time was the Commandant of the New Zealand Military Forces).